-Attribute Description Contact person Serial number The email address of the person responsible for administrating the zone.
-Other DNS servers use the serial number to recognize whether zone data have changed.
+Attribute Description Contact person The email address of the person responsible for administrating the zone.
+Serial number Other DNS servers use the serial number to recognize whether zone data have changed.
 The secondary name server compares the serial number of its copy with that on the primary name server.
 If the serial number of the secondary is lower than that on the primary, the secondary copies the changed data.
 There are two commonly used patterns for this serial number: Start with 1 and increment the serial number with each change.
 By including the date the number can be entered in the format YYYYMMDDNN, where Y stands for year, M for month, D for day and N for the number of the change of this day.
-If the serial number is not changed manually, it will be increased automatically with every change.
-Refresh interval The time span in seconds after which the secondary name server checks that its copy of the zone data is up-to-date.
+Refresh interval every change.The time span in seconds after which the secondary name server checks that its copy of the zone data is up-to-date.
 Retry interval The time span in seconds after which the secondary name server tries again to check that its copy of the zone data is up-to-date after a failed attempt to update.
 This time span is usually set to be less than the update interval, but can also be equal.
 Expiry interval The time span in seconds after which the copy of the zone data on the secondary becomes invalid if it could not be checked to be up-to-date.
 For example, an expiry interval of one week means that the copy of the zone data becomes invalid when all requests to update in one week fail.
 In this case, it is assumed that the files are too outdated after the expiry interval date to be used further.
 The secondary name server can then no longer answer name resolution requests for this zone.
 Negative time to live The negative time to live specifies in seconds how long other servers can cache no-such-domain (NXDOMAIN) answers.
 This value cannot be set to more than 3 hours, the default value is 3 hours.